CURTLab/LVGLBuilder/README.md

 # New Todo List
 - [ ]  (First) Add Event

-- [ ] (Second) Redesign the multi-page function, a single page can simulate all pages
+- [x] (Second) Redesign the multi-page function, a single page can simulate all pages

 - [ ] Add Animation

 - [ ] Dialog for changing keyboard layout

+- [ ] Refactor the code related to the style of the widget

 # LVGLBuilder